xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

 });
 {% endhighlight %}

-You can also track the annotation's position in Local-space (coordinate space of entity's geometry before modeling transformation) and World-space (after the modeling transform):
+You can also track the annotation's position in Local-space (coordinate space of mesh's geometry before modeling transformation) and World-space (after the modeling transform):

 {% highlight javascript %}